In News

 In the morning, we heard from speakers Ebony Perrin – Manager Operations Support & Projects, Wannon Water, Sean Mueglitz – Senior Project Engineer, Bulla Dairy Foods, Liam Arnott – Manager Construction, Maintenance & Emergencies, Moyne Shire Council and Tony Evans – Co-founder & Director, Camperdown Compost.
-Although each speaker was from a vast array of industries, they were all able to showcase the unique elements of their role that you wouldn’t expect to include maths, and why it is so important for teachers to raise awareness of the kinds of incredible opportunities across a breath of industry roles.
+Our speaker came from different industries, but they were all able to showcase the unique elements of their role that you wouldn’t expect to include maths, and why it is so important for teachers to raise awareness of the incredible opportunities that maths can present.

 The afternoon featured Christine Maxwell – Literacy and Numeracy Teacher & Mr Matthew Keegan – Electrotechnology, Build, Construction & Smart Technologies Teacher and Jordan Smith – Head of Programs South West TAFE and Leanne McMahon (AMSI Schools) on the role of teachers in building self-efficacy and confidence in students to reduce maths anxiety.